beathyate/guachiman/README.md

 end
 ```

-You can also override these methods to handle failed authorizations:
+You can also override these methods to handle failed authorizations for GET, non-AJAX requests:

 ```ruby
 def not_authorized